lidatong/dataclasses-json/README.md

 dump_dict = {"endpoint": "some_api_endpoint", "data": {"foo": 1, "bar": "2"}, "undefined_field_name": [1, 2, 3]}
 ```

-1. You can enforce to always raise an error by setting the undefined_parameters keyword to `UndefinedParameters.RAISE`
+1. You can enforce to always raise an error by setting the `undefined` keyword to `Undefined.RAISE`
  (`'RAISE'` as a case-insensitive string works as well).
 Of course it works normally if you don't pass any undefined parameters.

     ```python